Canadian Arctic and Northern Lights

 Included

-As you sail from Greenland through the iceberg capital of the world, gaze in awe at the ice-filled straits and fjords crammed with gargantuan icebergs.
-The northern Canada coast around Nunavut is a haven for caribou and polar bears, and in Newfoundland you get the chance to hear the stories of the indigenous Inuit people and discover ancient whaling sites.
-Combining adventure and culture, this epic voyage is something every traveller should experience in their lifetime.
+Visit parts of the legendary ice-filled route that challenged great explorers on this epic Northern Canadian Discovery voyage.
+Sail from Greenland through the iceberg capital of the world, and gaze in awe at the straits and fjords crammed with huge icebergs.
+Watch out for caribou and polar bears on the northern Canadian coast, and you’ll get the chance to hear the stories of the indigenous Inuit people, and discover whaling sites in Newfoundland.

 Trip Highlights